 Tribal consultation began with consultation with the BLM Arizona Strip District Tribal Liaison Officer (TLO), whose duties include the NPS portions of Grand Canyon-Parashant National Monument, in March 2018.
 The TLO felt at that time that this project would not "limit access to any ceremonial use or to any Indian sacred sites on federal lands by American Indian tribes who have interest on the AZ strip".
 Formal tribal consultation was initiated in November 2018 to specifically address the question of presence of historic properties with religious or other cultural significance under 36 CFR Part 800.4(c)(2).
-No comments from tribes have been received to date.
+One comment was received.
 Tribal entities consulted are: